x95castle1/multi-purpose-convention-server/README.md

 Where:

-- `ANNOTATION-PREFIX` is the prefix you want to use on your annotation used in the workload.
-For example: `x95castle1.org` Defaults to `example.com`.
+- REFERENCE-NAME is the name referenced by the installed package.
+For example, multi-purpose-convention-server.
+- PACKAGE-NAME is the name of the convention package you retrieved earlier.
+For example, multi-purpose-convention-server.conventions.tanzu.vmware.com.
+- VERSION is your package version number.
+For example, 0.4.0
+- PATH-TO-VALUES-YAML is the path that points to the values.yaml file created earlier.

 For example: